TextsAndTechnology/History-in-T-and-T/README.md

 This repo also provides a place where you can collaboratively write reading notes about any of the Core Reading List texts.

 # This is a Heading
-You should change that heading's size - I changed it to an h1.TEXT!
+You should change that heading's size.